isomerpages/moe-yummybuddies/_for-educators/FAQs.md

 <li><input type="checkbox" id="accordion2">
 <label for="accordion2">Can Yummy Buddies resources be customised?
 </label><div>
 <p>Yes!
-We are constantly on the lookout for collaborators to partner with to develop new Yummy Buddies content.
-Get in touch with us to start on this exciting journey!
+We are constantly on the lookout for collaborators to partner with to develop new Yummy Buddies content. [target="_blank"](/contact-us) with us to start on this exciting journey!
 </p>
 </div></li>